 In the U.S. segment, employees in some departments at headquarters in Florida as well as some in the Costa Rica office now work remotely from home due to specific circumstances.
 A flexible time schedule had already been introduced here and it has shown how this working style favors work efficiency.

 By having opportunities to confront employees through dialogue, we aim to foster a corporate culture in which all employees share our corporate philosophy, are motivated to contribute to the organization and their work, and participate in organizational improvement on their own initiative.
-In addition, in an attempt to quantify human capital, we plan to conduct an organizational engagement survey to measure the depth of "opportunities for personal growth," and "empathy with the philosophy," with the aim of visualizing the strengths and weaknesses of the organization.
+In addition, in an attempt to quantify human capital, we periodically conducts an organizational engagement survey to measure the depth of "opportunities for personal growth," and "empathy with the philosophy," with the aim of visualizing the strengths and weaknesses of the organization.